 Create a new column that points to your current Date/Time values and coerce it to a date by adding 0 to the value.
 For a sheet where my Date/Time values are in column B, I would do this with the following:

 This will return the value in cell B2 as a Date rather than as a String.

 This can be applied using an array formula as well.
-The advantage of using an array formula is that the formula would be copied down the column for the entire sheet.
+The advantage of using an array formula is that the formula is copied down the column for the entire sheet.
 The formula would look similar to this:

 Place this formula in the 2nd row of the new column.
-This is then referenced in Event-o-matic as the new column for your Date or Time value.
-Use in as many columns as is needed, (eg: Start Date, End Date, Start Time, End Time) referencing each column appropriately.
+This is then referenced in Event-o-Matic as the new column for your Date or Time value.
+Use the formula in as many columns as is needed, eg: Start Date, End Date, Start Time, End Time, referencing each column appropriately.